iggredible/Learn-Vim/ch20_views_sessions_viminfo.md

 ### Loading The View File

-Close the `foo.txt` if you haven't, then open `foo.txt` again.
-You should see the original text without the changes.
-That's expected.
-Let's load the View file.
+Close the `foo.txt` if you haven't, then open `foo.txt` again. **You should see the original text without the changes.** That's expected.

+To restore the state, you need to load the View file.
 Run:

 ```
 :loadview